chandrasekhar4u/spring-ai-tutorial/ReadMe.md

 ### Highlights
 - Add memory so that previous context can be retained & passed to LLM with every prompt.
-- PROMPT = user input + Prior questions & answers
+- LLM Request = user input + Prior questions & answers

 ### Sequence Diagram